sampaguitaOS/nosibalasi_web/README.md

 # About nosi?balasi BETA
 This is a Free and Open-Source (FOSS) voter's empowerment app that helps match voters with candidates based on their values and preferences.
-We take a voter-first approach by asking 13 questions on the most divisive issues and matching them to the statements and positions of candidates.
+We take a voter-first approach by asking 13 questions on the most divisive issues and match them to the statements and positions of candidates.

 ## Contributing